Last Updated: April 15, 2021

 Exam Structure for AP Computer Science A

-Multiple-Choice- There will be 40 questions in this section that takes up 50% of the exam weightage.
+Multiple-Choice- There will be 40 questions in this section that take up 50% of the exam weightage.
 This section is given a 90-minute time frame.

-Free-Response- This section contains 4 questions in all with a total of 90 minutes provided in all.
+Free-Response- This section contains 4 questions in all with a total of 90 minutes time duration.
 Each of these questions have a 12.5% weightage with each of them having 9 points.
 The question-format is as follows-